 The function gun:stream_info/2 has been added.
 It provides information about a specific HTTP stream.

-The function gun:info/1 now returns the owner of the connection.
+The function gun:info/1 now returns the owner of the connection as well as the cookie store.

 The functions gun:await/2,3,4, gun:await_body/2,3,4 and gun:await_up/1,2,3 now distinguish the error types.
 They can be a timeout, a connection error, a stream error or a down error (when the Gun process exited while waiting).

-The functions gun:await/2,3,4 will now receive upgrade and Websocket messages and return them.
+The functions gun:await/2,3,4 will now receive upgrades, tunnel up and Websocket messages and return them.

 The functions gun:request/4,5,6 have been replaced with gun:headers/4,5 and gun:request/5,6.
-This provides a cleaner separation between requests that are followed by a body separately from those that don't.
+This provides a cleaner separation between requests that are followed by a body and those that don't.

 The gun_down message no longer has its final element documented as UnprocessedStreams.
 It never worked and was always an empty list.